shivamkr06/cron-expression/README.md

 ## Changes Made

-- Created a Spring Boot application that takes a cron expression as a command line argument.
+- It is a Spring Boot application that takes a cron expression as a command line argument.
 - Implemented `CronParserService` to parse and expand the cron expression.
 - Added unit tests for `CronParserService` to ensure correct functionality.
 - Created a README file with instructions on how to build and run the project.
+- Use cmd to run this script based project to check the cron

 ## Unit Tests